Ennio Morricone: First film scores

 After graduation in 1954, Morricone started to write and arrange music as a ghost writer for films credited to already well-known composers, while also arranging for many light music orchestras of the RAI television network, working especially with Armando Trovajoli, Alessandro Cicognini, and Carlo Savina.
 He occasionally adopted Anglicized pseudonyms, such as Dan Savio and Leo Nichols.

 In 1959, Morricone was the conductor (and uncredited co-composer) for Mario Nascimbene's score to Morte di un amico (Death of a Friend), an Italian drama directed by Franco Rossi.
 In the same year, he composed music for the theatre show Il lieto fine by Luciano Salce.

-1961 marked his real film debut with Luciano Salce's Il Federale (The Fascist).
+1961 marked his real film debut with Luciano Salce's The Fascist.
 In an interview with American composer Fred Karlin, Morricone discussed his beginnings, stating, "My first films were light comedies or costume movies that required simple musical scores that were easily created, a genre that I never completely abandoned even when I went on to much more important films with major directors".

-With Il Federale Morricone began a long-run collaboration with Luciano Salce.
-In 1962, Morricone composed the jazz-influenced score for Salce's comedy La voglia matta (Crazy Desire).
-That year Morricone also arranged Italian singer Edoardo Vianello's summer hit "Pinne, fucile, e occhiali", a cha-cha song, peppered with added water effects, unusual instrumental sounds and unexpected stops and starts.
+With The Fascist Morricone began a long-running collaboration with Luciano Salce.
+In 1962, Morricone composed the jazz-influenced score for Salce's comedy Crazy Desire.
+That year, Morricone also arranged Italian singer Edoardo Vianello's summer hit "Pinne, fucile, e occhiali", a cha-cha song, peppered with added water effects, unusual instrumental sounds and unexpected stops and starts.
 Morricone wrote works for the concert hall in a more avant-garde style.
 Some of these have been recorded, such as Ut, a trumpet concerto dedicated to Mauro Maur.